 Library E-Lending with DRM-Free E-Books?
-May 6, 2012Posted by Bill Rosenblatt in Law, Publishing.
+May 6, 2012Posted by Bill Rosenblatt in Law, Libraries, Publishing.

 A recent decision by Tor/Forge Books to make their e-books available without DRM caused something of a stir in the book publishing world.
 Tor/Forge is the largest science fiction/fantasy publisher in the world.
 Although Amazon and other major e-book retailers allow publishers to decide whether they want to use DRM or not, most commercial publishers use it.

 This led to some speculation on Library Journal’s TheDigitalShift website about whether Tor will still require DRM for library e-lending, where I said that retail and library lending are two completely different channels, and if a publisher drops DRM for retail, it probably has no bearing on whether it will drop DRM for e-lending.
 Indeed, the tech publisher O’Reilly & Associates is known for its anti-DRM stance but uses DRM in e-lending (and uses a form of watermarking in its downloadable PDFs).